mateoconlechuga/cesium/readme.md

 * Edit a program directly.

 * Folder dedicated to FLASH applications.
 * Folder dedicated to AppVar management.
-(You can "run" them, but they won't do anything except returning you to the program menu unless it's a specific appvar that is executable)
 * Automatically quits after a minute of inactivity so it won't drain your battery.

 * Displays program details such as: